 • Training history and behavioral issues

 Usually, for dogs, landlords want to know how long they are usually left alone inside the house, if they tend to bark a lot, and if the dog is neutered.
+Landlords want to know this generally more than their breed.
 For cats, landlords want to know if they use a litter box and if they are registered.
 Note that these are just some of the possible items to include in the questionnaire.

 In-Person Meeting

 After getting an overview, the next step is to confirm if what’s on paper matches the actual pet’ demeanor.
-That’s why an in-person meeting is called for, so you can see for yourself if the descriptions were accurate.
+That’s why an in-person meeting is called for, so you can see for yourself if the descriptions the tenants gave you were accurate.

 a brown dogs paw in a persons hand, like they are shaking hands